Study Abroad in Rome

 WHY STUDY ABROAD IN ROMEClick to Open

-With about 4 million residents, 280 fountains, and 900 churches, Rome is simply a one-of-a-kind study abroad destination.
-Not to mention, Rome is home to several of the world’s most visited tourist locations, from the Vatican Museums and the Colosseum to the Spanish Steps and the Pantheon.
+With about 4 million residents, 280 fountains, and 900 churches, Rome is simply a one-of-a-kind study abroad destination in Italy.
+Not to mention, Rome is home to several of the world’s most visited tourist locations, from the Vatican Museums and the Colosseum to the Spanish Steps and Pantheon.

 HOW SAFE IS ROMEClick to Open

 Rome is a safe place to visit for study abroad students interested in living in Europe.
-While Rome is one of the safest Italian cities to visit, CIEE encourages students to take certain precautions, including watching their bags and carrying a secure wallet, and traveling in groups when possible.
+While Rome is one of the safest Italian cities to visit, CIEE encourages students to take certain precautions, including watching their bags, carrying a secure wallet, and traveling in groups when possible.

 IS ROME A GOOD PLACE TO STUDY ABROADClick to Open